core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * All public keys MUST be for the public key algorithm used in the group and aligned with the possible associated parameters used in the group, e.g., the used elliptic curve (when applicable).

-If the group uses (also) the group mode, the public key algorithm is the signature algorithm used in the group.
-If the group uses only the pairwise mode, the public key algorithm is the pairwise key agreement algorithm.
+If the group uses (also) the group mode, the public key algorithm is the Signature Algorithm used in the group.
+If the group uses only the pairwise mode, the public key algorithm is the Pairwise Key Agreement Algorithm used in the group.

 If CWTs {{RFC8392}} or unprotected CWT claim sets {{I-D.ietf-rats-uccs}} are used as public key format, the public key algorithm is fully described by a COSE key type and its "kty" and "crv" parameters.